Burgundy Private Wine Tour

 • Chauffeured Mercedes

-You will love the casual and cozy lunch, which will follow at Domaine Trapet.
-It will be Table d’hôte with soul-warming Boeuf Bourguignon and estate wines.
-This venue is so cute, with a big open fire, wood beamed ceilings, contemporary furniture and French windows overlooking the garden.
-After lunch, head to Marsannay for your last wine tour of the Côte d´Or at the Château de Marsannay.
-A vertical tasting will be organized for you, including a refreshing rosé, considered to be one of the best in France and perfect for the late afternoon when your palate will be more saturated.
+In the afternoon, head to Marsannay for your final wine tour of the Côte d’Or at Château de Marsannay.
+A vertical tasting will be specially organized for you, featuring a refreshing rosé considered one of the best in France—perfect for late afternoon when your palate may be more saturated.

 Chablis, Vézelay and Hot Air Balloon over Vines